 We work with local communities to support at-risk individuals.
 We offer mentorship programmes that will enable community groups and faith leaders to guide young people in their local areas and encourage interfaith dialogue.
 We help local figures expose the flaws in far-right narrative and offer credible alternatives to young people.
 Our mentoring programme is designed to help young people get out of the far right in a safe and non-judgemental way.

-We offer year-round specialist support by phone or email to those who have previously received training from us.
-This service is designed to assist you with the next steps in tackling far-right extremism, answer follow-up questions and give advice on issues that may come up during your work within your communities.
-You will also receive a 10% discount on all training booked throughout the year.
+We offer year-round specialist support by phone or email to those who need expert advisors without having the cost of having their own department.
+This service is designed to answer questions you have about the far-right and give advice on issues that may come up during your work at local level.
+Supporting people to really understand the issue and tackle it the service includes: advice and support for 12 months, two training sessions and a report on the far – right in your local area.
+Subscribers also receive a 10% discount on any further training booked throughout the year.

 Nigel’s is the best training I have attended by a mile.
 I can’t stress enough how valuable the work Small Steps is doing to reduce hate and prevent radicalisation in our communities.
 There is something everyone in a community can do and Nigel opens your eyes to the possibilities.
 He a very brave person and I have learned things from Nigel and Small Steps that I will continue to drive forward within my own life and work.